-The questionnaires were administered on some children, parents and teachers in the rural and urban areas of Kibaale district so that the researcher can compare and contrast data given on school drop out in the two regions.
+The questionnaires were administered to some children, parents and teachers in the rural and urban areas of Mitooma district so that the researcher can compare and contrast data given on school dropout in two regions.
 Questionnaires were given to local government and local leaders.